The Best Coffee Crème Brûlée | 6 Ingredients

 To make sure the sugar topping stays nice and crackly, caramelize it right before serving.
 You don’t want to refrigerate the crème brûlée after you’ve caramelized the sugar, because it will melt in the fridge!

-Note: If you want to store leftover crème brûlée, you’ll want to refrigerate it without the sugar topping.
+If you want to store leftover crème brûlée, you’ll want to refrigerate it without the sugar topping.
 Otherwise, the sugar will melt in the fridge.
 I recommend only caramelizing the crème brûlées you’re eating immediately.

-Since the custard needs to be refrigerated, it’s the perfect make-ahead dessert!
 You can bake the crème brûlées and refrigerate them up to 3 days in advance.
 Then, when you’re ready to serve, add the sugar, caramelize it, and you’re good to go!

-Crème brûlée tips
+Crème brûlée notes

 - Don’t skip on straining the custard!
 No matter how hard you try, sometimes the eggs will scramble just a little.
 Straining just double ensures that the custard is uber smooth.